Thangarajtk/restassured-api-automation/README.md

 ### Quick Start
 	- Java
-	- IDE (IntelliJ)
+	- IntelliJ IDE
-	- Maven (It is required if we need to run from command line)
+	- Maven
+	- TestNG

 ### Create a local REST API with JSON Server for testing
 JSON Server: Used to create our own fake Rest API.